siralomarahmed/100DaysOfCode/log-c.md

 In the case of integer `int` variable type, the format specifier is `%d`

-There are two type of the basic integer and they are both of size 16 bits:
+There are two types of the basic integer and they are both of size 16 bits:

 1. Basic signed integer type:
     * Keywords: